CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Michigan: No case data provided for August 21.
 * Kansas: No data for the weekend of August 22-23.
 * Guam: No data for the weekend of August 22-23.
+* Michigan: Not providing death data on Sundays.

 International
 * Sweden: Not updating case, death, or recovered data on the weekends